Weekdays 9:30am - 7pm.

 CC BY 4.0 | Lipedema, type III, stage 1.
 42-year-old woman.

-Eakin et al. suggested that understanding how often lipedema occurs in Asian women or diagnosing it accurately can be challenging as it was generally known that lipedema rarely affects women of Asian descent.
 Currently, very little research has been done on this subject.
-However, recent publications and case studies indicate a growing interest in lipedema in Asia, which means that the occurrence of lipedema where we are may not be uncommon after all.
+However, recent publications and case studies indicate a growing interest in lipedema in Asia, which means that the occurrence of lipedema in the legs or arms where we are may not be uncommon after all.

 That said, the number of patients in Singapore who have been consulting with Dr Ivan Puah, our medical director, for lipedema diagnosis, assessment and treatment has increased exponentially since 2023.
 This indicates that lipedema in Singapore may not be as rare as we assume.

-“Lipedema is more than just a cosmetic concern — it’s a chronic medical condition that affects many people, primarily women, yet it remains widely misunderstood.
-As a doctor who has treated numerous lipedema cases in Singapore, I’ve seen the profound impact this condition has on patients’ lives.
+"Lipedema is more than just a cosmetic concern — it's a chronic medical condition that affects many people, primarily women, yet it remains widely misunderstood.
+As a doctor who has treated numerous lipedema cases in Singapore, I've seen the profound impact this condition has on patients' lives.
 Lipedema is characterised by painful, disproportionate fat accumulation, usually in the legs and arms.
-This can lead to mobility issues, chronic discomfort, and a significant decline in quality of life,” explains Dr Ivan Puah
+This can lead to mobility issues, chronic discomfort, and a significant decline in quality of life," explains Dr Ivan Puah.

-Lipedema is not the same as normal “fat legs” or obesity, it is a chronic medical condition.
-Key differences in lipedema, “fat legs” and fat gain due to obesity
+Lipedema is not the same as normal "fat legs" or obesity; it is a chronic medical condition.

 Lipedema Obesity Fat Legs